jakke-neiro/covid-19-bh20/paper.md

 # 1. Introduction

-As part of the one week Biohackathion 2019, we formed a working group on the Sars-CoV-2 receptors in animals.
+As a part of the one week Biohackathion 2019, we formed a working group on the Sars-CoV-2 receptors in animals.

+Both the SARS-CoV and SARS-CoV-2 virion surfaces contain the spike glycoprotein (S protein) that mediates virus entry into cells [yan2020structural].
+The S protein is cleaved into subunits S1 and S2 upon viral infection.
+The S1 subunit contains the receptor binding domain (RBD) that binds to the peptidase domain (PD) of the angiotensin-converting enzyme 2 (ACE2).
+Recently, it has been shown that the $\alpha1$ and $\alpha2$ helices and the $\beta3$ and $\beta4$ antiparallel strands of the PD in ACE2 are involved in the binding of the RBD.
+The structurally important amino acid residues have also been found:

+\begin{itemize}
+\item Asp30
+\item Tyr41
+\item Gln42
+\item Lys353
+|item Arg357
+\end{itemize}

+the structural interface between the RBD and ACE2 has been

 The ACE2 receptor in bats [@hou2010angiotensin].